flotiq/flotiq-docs/docs/Deep-Dives/angular-headless-cms.md

 title: Angular 8 and Flotiq headless CMS - getting started with your custom application using Angular 8 generated package in Flotiq.
-desctiption: Start building your Angular 8 app quickly with an SDK package generated in Flotiq.
+description: Start building your Angular 8 app quickly with an SDK package generated in Flotiq.

 ## Prerequisites